 Australopithecus bahrelghazali ('Abel) discovered at KT12 by Mamelbaye Tomalta, January 23, 1995 (Alain Beauvilain, photographs of January 26, 1995, after the original), dated around 3.5 million years.

 On the left mandible of Kolpochoerus afarensis (suidae = 'Pig') unearthed in KT12 January 20, 1995 and, right, molar of Kolpochoerus afarensis discovered in KT1 in January 1994 (KT1 and KT12 are separated by a few hundred meters) (photographs Alain Beauvilain).

-This jaw of Anancus is the only fossil in place ('in situ') discovered 19 July 2001 at TM 266.
+This jaw of Anancus is the only fossil in place ('in situ') discovered July 19th, 2001 at TM 266.
 This fossil site, located slightly below and to one hundred meters south of Toumai, with fossils of anthracotheriidea, allowed us to immediately understand the importance of this discovery in terms of the age of the head discovered.
+Photography Alain Beauvilain.

 Toumaï at the time of its discovery on July 19th, 2001.

-The femur discovered July 19, 2001 among the fossil's head adjoining Toumai
+The left femur of hominid discovered July 19, 2001 among the fossil's head adjoining Toumai. (photography Aude Bergeret).

 -John Hawks : 'Sahelanthropus 'the femur of Toumaï'.

 Half jawbone discovered in KT13 in January 1996 by Mahamat Kasser (Photography Alain Beauvilain).